jaylevin/Mp3-2-Cloud/README.md

 4) A configuration file named `config.json` should've been generated.
 Open it and modify the appropriate fields with your DigitalOcean's access key, secret key, and endpoint.

-5) Restart the server by executing the binary file named `mp32cloud`.
+5) Restart the server by executing the binary file named `mp32cloud` one again.
 You should be informed that your configuration file has been loaded with the changes that you made in step 4.

 6) Open up a new terminal window and navigate to the project's root directory, leave the server running.